AdobeDocs/campaign.en/help/v8/start/delivery-best-practices.md

 To personalize your messages, you can use recipients' data stored in the database, or collected through tracking, landing pages, subscriptions, etc. Personalization basics are presented in [this section](../send/personalize.md).

++++ **Read out few best practices**

-Make sure your message content is properly designed to avoid any errors, which can be related to personalization.
+* Check your personalization settings - Make sure your message content is properly designed to avoid any errors, which can be related to personalization.
 An Adobe Campaign personalization tag always has the following form: `<%=table.field%>`.
 The incorrect use of parameters in personalization blocks can be an issue.
 For example, variables in JavaScript should be used as follows:

     ``
     <%
     var brand = "xxx"
     %>
     ``

     For more on personalization blocks, refer to the [this section](../send/personalization-blocks.md).

-You can prepare personalization data in a workflow to improve delivery preparation analysis.
+* Prepare personalization data - You can prepare personalization data in a workflow to improve delivery preparation analysis.
 This should be used specially if the personalization data come from an external table through Federated Data Access (FDA).
 This option is described in this [this section](../send/personalization-data.md#optimize-personalization)
++++

 ### Build optimized content {#build-optimized-content}